 Savannah’s old soul is undeniable, but there is more to this destination than its old towns and historic districts.
-Savannah has an abundance of parks and squares as well, serving as oasis in the center of a vibrant city.
+Savannah has an abundance of parks and squares as well, serving as an oasis in the center of a vibrant city.
 The grandest and arguably the most beautiful and most visited park in Savannah is Forsyth Park.
-Built in 19th century when grand parks were considered fashionable, Forsyth Park’s top attraction is its great cast iron fountain that always serves as the perfect backdrop in photographs.
+Built-in the 19th century when grand parks were considered fashionable, Forsyth Park’s top attraction is its great cast-iron fountain that always serves as the perfect backdrop in photographs.

 The squares in Savannah have one thing in common: huge, old trees that give out shade, pathways ideal for a stroll, and vast grounds perfect for a laid-back afternoon.
 Dotted with fountains, statues, and well-kept gardens, Savannah’s squares are definitely worth experiencing.
 To complete the relaxing getaway, going to Tybee Island Beach seals the package.
 This beach east of Savannah is famous for its dunes, apart from being a favorite spot for lounging under the sun and enjoying the water of the Atlantic Ocean.
 Because this beach is favored by tourists, many restaurants and hotels have sprawled within the premises of Tybee Island Beach.